 You can edit the pre-populated campaigns to customize the sender, though the subject and body may have more limited editing options than campaigns created from templates.

 If you're not ready for a campaign to go to users, you can pause or move the campaign to draft.
 If you are certain you will not use the campaign, you can archive the campaign - but remember that archive does not allow for reactivation at a later date.
 We recommend reviewing the benefits of all SocialChorus-created content with your Engagement Manager before archiving a campaign, as we carefully craft these campaigns to drive engagement and improve user experience.

-While creating or editing a post on the Content page you can schedule a Smart Campaign in order to announce, promote, or require users to engage with a specific post.
+While creating or editing a post on the Planner page you can schedule a Smart Campaign in order to announce, promote, or require users to engage with a specific post.
 Depending on how you configure the campaign, the Smart Campaign may include both push notifications and emails.